 Applicants will be invited (via email) to attend the MMI which will be held at Clayton campus.
 Selection for interview is based on a combination of both UMAT and ATAR scores.

-The Faculty of Medicine, Nursing and Health Sciences sets the dates for interview and applicants must appear during the dates specified.
-Applicants cannot request a late interview, except under extenuating circumstances supported by documented evidence.
-For 2018 entry, interviews will be held in January 2018.
+The Faculty of Medicine, Nursing and Health Sciences sets the dates for the interview and applicants must appear during the dates specified.
 See the important dates page for more information.